vt6/vt6/spec/draft/core0.md

 These objects shall be called this client's **standard input** and **standard output**, respectively.

 A VT6 client MAY have access to two further objects, or a method to gain access to two such objects, one from which byte strings can be read and one into which byte strings can be written.
-These objects shall be called this client's **VT6 input** and **VT6 output**, respectively.
+These objects shall be called this client's **message input** and **message output**, respectively.

 If the platform allows VT6 client processes to be started while a VT6 server is not present, the client process MUST have a method to determine whether a VT6 server is present.
 It SHALL then not be considered a VT6 client for the purpose of this specification, and any other specifications that inherit the meaning of the term "VT6 client" from it.

-If a VT6 client has access to and is using a VT6 input and VT6 output, it is said to be operating in **normal mode**.
+If a VT6 client has access to and is using a message input and message output, it is said to be operating in **normal mode**.
 Otherwise, it is said to be operating in **multiplexed mode**.

 ### 1.1.
 POSIX platform